intmus/inttheory22-23/_09-non-chord-tones/b1-nonchordtonespt2.md

 Like neighbor tones, a *neighbor group*, also known as a *double neighbor tone*, begins and ends on the *same* chord tone.
 Between those two instances of the chord tone are two embellishing tones--one a step above and the other a step below the stable tone being embellished.
 Though individually we may consider each of the two embellishing tones to be incomplete neighbor tones, the two tones of the neighbor group balance each other and create a contiguous whole, with the overall stability of a complete neighbor.
 A neighbor group is typically unaccented and off-chord, although it could be both accented and on-chord.
 It may occur within a single chord or across two chords, and either the upper or lower neighbor can be chromatically altered to strengthen the resolution.

-There is a variation of neighbor groups called *incomplete neighbor groups (ING)*.
-These are less common than neighbor groups and should be a last resort in your analyses, but they occur often enough that we need this label.
-An incomplete neighbor group occurs when a chord tone is approached by two pitches as if they were a part of a neighbor group--meaning one NCT a step above and one NCT a step below--but unlike a neighbor group, the first chord tone is "missing".
-For reference, if the image below were missing the first `E` and the `F` and `D` were stretched to fill that space, you could consider labeling that as an incomplete neighbor group.

 ![][doubleNeighbor]

 ### Appoggiaturas (APP)